 When you are in Moulton, you'll notice that it is more blue-collar than most other communities in America.
 36.63% of Moulton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Moulton is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Moulton who work in office and administrative support (14.11%), management occupations (11.39%), and maintenance occupations (6.44%).

-As is often the case in a small town, Moulton doesn't have a public transportation system that people use for their commute.
+Moulton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Moulton is nearly on par with the US average for all cities of 21.84%: 18.01% of adults 25 and older in Moulton have a bachelor's degree or advanced degree.
+The percentage of adults in Moulton who are college-educated is close to the national average for all communities of 21.84%: 18.01% of the adults in Moulton have a bachelor's degree or advanced degree.

 The per capita income in Moulton in 2022 was $34,887, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $139,548 for a family of four.
 However, Moulton contains both very wealthy and poor people as well.